zemin-xu/zemin-xu.github.io/docs/c-family/adventure-of-lolo.md

 ## Structure

-I used [SFML](https://www.sfml-dev.org) as the framework, which provides basic interfaces for developing multimedia app.
+I used [SFML](https://www.sfml-dev.org) as the framework, which provides basic interface for developing multimedia app.
 Before programming, I designed the structure carefully so as to use the advantage of object-oriented programming.

 <img src="{{ site.url_imgs }}/adventure_of_lolo_uml.png" style="width=100%">{: .px-8 }